Trauma Therapy & EMDR

 If acute trauma is left untreated, it can lead to lasting emotional, mental, and physical challenges.
 Untreated acute trauma can contribute to mental health issues such as depression, anxiety, and panic disorders.
 The ongoing emotional toll may impact self-esteem and lead to feelings of shame, guilt, or helplessness, especially if the person feels they "should" have moved on from the experience a long time ago.
 Physically, the body's prolonged stress response can lead to chronic issues like fatigue, headaches, digestive problems, or cardiovascular stress due to high levels of cortisol and adrenaline that remain active when the trauma is unprocessed.

-Childhood/Developmental trauma
+Childhood/Developmental Trauma

 Childhood trauma is an intense disruption that occurs during childhood, changing how someone feels and acts as they grow and mature.
 Trauma therapists have found that this type of trauma disrupts the normal course of healthy development, interfering with a child's ability to form secure attachments, regulate emotions, and develop a coherent sense of self and the world around them.
 Trauma occurring in childhood can range from a number of overwhelming experiences, like physical, emotional, and sexual abuse or neglect, witnessing violence, or being in serious accidents and disasters.